-If you have a development item within Bourbon County that requires review by the Paris Pike Corridor Commission, please contact Andrea Pompei Lacy, Bourbon County Joint Planning Administrator, at (859) 987-2150.
-If you have questions about the Paris Pike Corridor Commission, please contact Barbara Rackers or Christine Wu at 258-3160.
+If you have a development item within Bourbon County that requires review by the Paris Pike Corridor Commission, contact Andrea Pompei Lacy, Bourbon County Joint Planning Administrator, at (859) 987-2150.
+If you have questions about the Paris Pike Corridor Commission, contact Traci Wade at (859) 258-3160.

 The Paris Pike Corridor Commission minutes are stored in a Google drive.
-The files are open to the public and do not require creation of an account.
-Click here to view the minutes.
+The files are open to the public and do not require the creation of an account.
+View the minutes.

 The Paris Pike Corridor Commission agendas are stored in a Google drive.
 The files are open to the public and do not require the creation of an account.
 View the agendas.